hadouani/monModuleDeCapture/README.md

 Interfaces and components to adjust image quality and adding effects to the image (contrast, brightness, hue, etc ...)

-**The use this part   : vlib.adjust()**
+**The use this part call adjust() function, for example : vlib.adjust()**

 ![2](https://user-images.githubusercontent.com/45512316/57560062-207d6480-7374-11e9-893d-4c6988c6ca86.PNG)

-After clicking on Edit the user can click on “Edit” button to Edit her photo or click on “cancel” button to go back and cancel the edit
+ the user can click on “Edit” button to Edit her photo or also he can  click on “cancel” button to go back and cancel the edit

 ![4](https://user-images.githubusercontent.com/45512316/57560084-2ecb8080-7374-11e9-833f-ca1c98fb0310.PNG)

-After clicking on “Adjust”, button we display some ranges to user can adjust her photo (Brightness, Contrast, Grayscale, Opacity, Saturate)
+After clicking on “Adjust”, button we display some ranges to user can adjust her photo by (Brightness, Contrast, Grayscale, Opacity, Saturate)

 ![5](https://user-images.githubusercontent.com/45512316/57560090-33903480-7374-11e9-8c2b-2cc33e42edbd.PNG)